Posted: 2024-10-09 03:00:00

 Currently, we look at two main performance metrics for portable power stations: charge time and discharge capacity.
 Every company that sells portable power stations provides the expected number of watt-hours its products are supposed to last.
 For the Jackery Explorer 240, that's 240 watt-hours; for the Ecoflow River Max, it's 576 watt-hours.
 Bluetti AC200P claims 2,000 watt-hours.

 That means if you run a device with a 1-watt output on the Jackery Explorer 240, it should last for about 240 hours.
 You'd get 576 hours from the Ecoflow model and an impressive 2,000 hours using the Bluetti generator.
 That would last you almost three months.
 For reference, a USB-C iPhone charger draws up to 18 watts, a 3-quart Instant Pot draws 700 watts and a standard microwave draws around 600 to 1,200 watts, depending on the model.
-But how accurate are those figures?
+How accurate are those figures?

 img-4968.jpg